SILENT GROUND

 By Hannah Marshall

-Richmond Arts & Ideas Festival 2025
+Commissioned by Richmond Arts & Ideas Festival 2025.

 The space in-between

-Silence + sound
+Silence and sound

 The pulse that's alive

-When above the ground
+When above the ground.

-1. Read the poem, then walk silently to the river
+02 Walk silently to the river

-2. No headphones, no phones
+03 No headphones, no phone

 CREDITS